paulgolter/blender-pipeline-integration/README.md

 [Modal Operators](https://docs.blender.org/api/current/bpy.types.Operator.html#modal-execution)

 <!-- TODO: Add note about difficulties working with current Context and QT, to rather work with bpy.data -->

 ## Data Handling

 ### Datablocks

-Understanding roughly how a .blend file is structured will help you a lot in understanding how to handle data in Blender.
+Understanding roughly how a .blend file is structured will help you a lot to understand how to handle data in Blender.

 You can think of a .blend file a little like a database.